orkhossain/orkhossain/README.md

 - 👋 Hi, I’m @orkhossain
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning for AWS SAA-C03
-- 💞️ I’m looking to learn Kafka and RabbitMQ
+- 💞️ I’m learning Kafka and RabbitMQ
 - 📫 How to reach me https://www.linkedin.com/in/ork-hossain-muntaqin-10423b167/

 <!---